lassesofus/MLOPS-Exam-Project/reports/README.md

 >
 > Answer:

 We did use DVC for managing data and model weights in our project.
 DVC allowed us to track the different versions of our data and the changes that were made to it.
 However, in general our dataset stayed much the same.
 The main benefit came from the simple fact that it allowed members of the team to easily download the dataset and (share) model weights while keeping it of Github (where even a single saved model file is beyond the Github file size limit).
-It

 ### Question 11